DOUBLE Your Impact Before It’s Too Late!

 What if this year you give your husband a new marriage?
 Join Erin Smalley as she takes the challenge and commits to living out the Greatest Commandment in her home.

 Every time a new year rolls around, I set goals and resolutions for self-improvement.
-I contemplate, How can I be healthier, exercise more, eat less, spend more time in the Word, etc.?
-Unfortunately, I usually only make it about one week into the new year with many of my commitments.
+I contemplate how I can be healthier, exercise more, eat less, spend more time in the Word, etc. Unfortunately, I usually only make it about one week into the new year with many of my commitments.
 But according to a study done by John C. Norcross of the University of Scranton, so do about 77 percent of you!
 Apparently, I’m not alone.

-I’m not saying there is anything wrong with setting personal goals, but the more I’ve thought about it, the more I’ve begun to ponder Jesus’ reference to the Greatest Commandment in Mark 12:28-31: “And one of the scribes came up and heard them disputing with one another, and seeing that he answered them well, asked him, ‘Which commandment is the most important of all?’
+I’m not saying there is anything wrong with setting personal goals.
+Still, the more I’ve thought about it, the more I’ve begun to ponder Jesus’ reference to the Greatest Commandment in Mark 12:28-31: “And one of the scribes came up and heard them disputing with one another, and seeing that he answered them well, asked him, ‘Which commandment is the most important of all?’
 Jesus answered, ‘The most important is, “Hear, O Israel: The Lord our God, the Lord is one.
 And you shall love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.”
 The second is this: “You shall love your neighbor as yourself.”
-There is no other commandment greater than these.’ ”
+There is no other commandment greater than these.’ “

 I recently did a radio interview about marriage, and the commentator made a statement that stuck with me.
 She challenged her listeners with this: “What if this year you give your spouse a new marriage?”
 The question hit me in such a profound way.

-Then I realized that each year I make commitments (resolutions) that focus on me as an individual.
-I make resolutions for self-improvement.
-So I asked myself, What if I did these things to be so personally cared for that I could give to others in a new and improved way?
 This new perspective would allow me to better live out the Greatest Commandment through loving God and loving others … as I love myself.
 Instead of being a new and improved Erin Smalley, I could simply be the version of Erin Smalley that is so loved and cared for that I couldn’t help but be a better wife and mother.
 Maybe I, too, could give my spouse the gift of a new marriage.

-Jesus explains in the Greatest Commandment that we are called to love God with all our heart, soul, mind and strength.
+In the Greatest Commandment, Jesus explains that we are called to love God with all our heart, soul, mind, and strength.
 I believe this is the perfect way to practice self-care.

-There are four main categories that make up who we are as individuals: emotional, spiritual, intellectual and physical.
-When we are well cared for in each area, we can better love God and love our closest neighbor — our spouse.
+There are four main categories that make up who we are as individuals: emotional, spiritual, intellectual, and physical.
+When we are well cared for in each area, we can better love God and love our closest neighbor—our spouse.
 So this year, think about your personal resolutions in light of the ways that self-care can be applied to each of these four categories:

 Spiritual (Soul): Spend regular time in the Word; participate in Bible study with others; pray throughout the day.